Project overview

 Usability study

-I interviewed two potential users to evaluate the functionality and understand how users interact with the product.
+I interviewed two potential users to evaluate the prototype’s functionality and understand how users interact with it.

 Parameters: